 - Paramedic Program Pre-requisite

-- Prospective Paramedic Program must hold a current Arkansas EMT license.
+- Prospective Paramedic students must hold a current Arkansas EMT license.

 - Prospective Paramedic students must also complete a separate, additional entrance exam.
 Please contact the Program Director for additional information.